ArionMiles/InfinityGauntlet/README.md

 # Infinity Gauntlet
-Bring balance to /r/thanosdidnothingwrong

 Bans 50% of usernames found in threads and brings balance to the subreddit.
+Ban duration is days until release of Avengers 4 (26th Apr, 2019) when all banned souls will be unbanned.

 # Requirements
-Python 3.6 and above
+* Python 3.6 and above
+* Strongest of wills

 ## Installing Python3